18F/charlie/README.md

 # Hubot

-This is a version of GitHub's Campfire bot, hubot.
-He's pretty cool.
-We deploy him to EC2 via [Sendak](https://github.com/18F/Sendak).
+This is a version of GitHub's chat bot, [Hubot](https://hubot.github.com/).
+Hubot's pretty cool.
+We deploy it to EC2 via [Sendak](https://github.com/18F/Sendak).

 ### Testing Hubot Locally